Blaisorblade/dot-iris/correspondence.md

 - Iris connectives (Sec.
 5.2) are predefined by Iris, except for `s ↝ φ`, defined in [`iris_extra/dlang.v`](theories/iris_extra/dlang.v) as `s ↝n[ n ] φ` (where `n` is the arity of semantic predicate `φ`).
 - Iris proof rules (Sec.
-5.2, Fig. 8): Iris proves all rules shown, except the following ones:
+5.2, Fig. 8): Iris proves all rules shown, except the following ones, which are proved by unsealing Iris's model:
   - `Impl-▷` is proven in from [`iris_extra/swap_later_impl.v`](theories/iris_extra/swap_later_impl.v).
   - `Saved-Pred-Agree` is proven as `saved_ho_sem_type_agree` from [`iris_extra/saved_interp_dep.v`](theories/iris_extra/saved_interp_dep.v).